 This show is performed on the mainstage theatre at the Pace Center theatre complex.

-In addition to the musical, LuHi performs a play in both the fall and the spring.
-Our fall production is done dessert theatre style and usually employs a light hearted comedy or an interactive murder mystery.
-Our audience is treated to desserts and drinks while engaging directly with the actors and occasionally may be participants in the show!
+In addition to the winter musical, LuHi performs three additional plays during the school year, giving our students plenty of opportunities to excel at their craft.
+Our annual Theatre Showcase is done dessert theatre style and usually employs a light hearted comedy, an interactive murder mystery or student directed One Act plays.
+Our audience is treated to appetizers, desserts and drinks while engaging directly with the actors and occasionally may be participants in the show!
 This is a great introductory play for any new students interested in trying out theatre.
 This show is performed in the Event Room at the Pace Center theatre complex.

-Our spring show is our final production of the season and usually employs a more powerful or technically strong show.
-This production gives our students the opportunity to really hone their skills and stretch their abilities with deep-seeded dramas, complex comedies, ancient Greek tragedies, or classical Shakespeare.
-This show is performed at the Schoolhouse Theatre, part of the Pace Center theatre complex.
+Our second fall production and our spring production usually employs a more powerful or technically strong show.
+These productions give our students the opportunity to really hone their skills and stretch their abilities with deep-seeded dramas, complex comedies, ancient Greek tragedies, or classical Shakespeare.
+These shows are performed at the Schoolhouse Theatre, part of the Pace Center theatre complex.

 Lutheran High School has the privilege of performing our productions at the state-of-the-art Pace Center allowing our students to get real world theatre experience alongside professionals.
 The Pace Center boasts a 500 seat Mainstage theatre, a 200 seat blackbox theatre (The Schoolhouse) and a very versatile Event Room.